-1.3.6 Environmental analyses conducted in accordance with E.O.
-12114, Environmental Effects Abroad of Major Federal Actions.
+1.3.6 Environmental analyses conducted in accordance with Executive Order (E.O.)
+12114, Environmental Effects Abroad of Major Federal Actions.4

-1.3.7 DoD installations that do not have the potential to affect the natural environment (e.g., activities that are primarily administrative) or where, in consultation with the Assistant Secretary of Defense for Energy, Installations, and Environment (ASD(EI&E)), the geographic Combatant Commander concerned has determined that no significant force health protection or environmental threats exist.
+1.3.7 U.S. exclusive use facilities and areas that do not have the potential to affect the natural environment (e.g., activities that are primarily administrative) or where, in consultation with the Assistant Secretary of Defense for Energy, Installations, and Environment (ASD(EI&E)), the geographic Combatant Commander concerned has determined that no significant force health protection or environmental threats exist.